-Électronic Submission: Authors are encouraged to submit manuscripts electronically.
+Manuscripts: All manuscripts will be in English.
+Authors are encouraged to submit manuscripts electronically.
 Manuscripts must be Word (.doc or .rtf) or WordPerfect (.wpd) files.
 Compose all tables using the table making feature of the word processing program.
-All figures (line art, photos, and (or) micrographs) must be submitted as separate .tif or .eps files (identified by first author's name and figure number).
+All figures (line art, photos, and micrographs) must be submitted as separate .tif or .eps files (identified by first author's name and figure number).
 Do not embed figures in the body of the manuscript.
+Double-space all text, including literature citations, tables, and figure legends.
+Do not justify right margin of text.
+Before submission, manuscripts must be reviewed critically by two colleagues and their names included in the letter of submission.
+If submitted as a printed copy, send original and three high-quality photocopies.
+All manuscripts are submitted to the Editor-in-chief with the understanding that publication is to be exclusively in the Journal of Nematology.
+Papers will be reviewed by specialists in the field and edited by selected editors.

-Address: James L. Starr, Dept Plant Pathology & Microbiology, Texas A&M University, TAMU 2132, College Station, TX 77843-2132.
-Email: j-starr@tamu.edu
+Address: James L. Starr, Dept Plant Pathology & Microbiology, Texas A&M University, TAMU 2132, College Station, TX 77843-2132. j-starr@tamu.edu